basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 # Goal
-Have Nexcloud working in a Linux containter on my Raspberry Pi, where Nextcloud is accessable from the interent.
+Have Nexcloud working in a Linux containter on my Raspberry Pi, where Nextcloud is accessable from the internet via https.

 # Introduction